Eliminate nagging with tagging

 Secondly, the unique construction of the phrase sets the stage for a balanced relationship between coach and athlete.
 Jim Mernin works with athletes of all ages and cognitive abilities in the art of horsemanship for the Festina Lente equestrian facility in Wicklow, Ireland.
 He found his students felt less intimidated when objectives were phrased "The tag point is " instead of the standard "I want you to ."
 The absence of the words "I want" allows the coach to become more of a facilitator and less of a dictator.
 This levelling of the playing field is not lost on the learner.
 Jim says the phraseology helps create a relationship with his students based on assistance instead of dominance, opening the door for better communication and respect.

 Finally, because tag points are broken down into easily recognizable bits with simple yes or no answers, athletes can become the 'coach' and tag each other.
 We call this 'peer tagging'.
-Athletes instantly fill with a sense of responsibility and pride as they are handed a tagger and put in charge of deciding if the tag point was preformed or not.
-They learn to look for correct actions in their partner, while mentally reinforcing the same points within themselves.
+Athletes instantly filled with a sense of responsibility and pride as they are handed a tagger and put in charge of deciding if the tag point was performed or not.
+They learn to look for corrective actions in their partner, while mentally reinforcing the same points within themselves.
 The student who teaches-learns twice.

-Working with special needs athletes Although TAGteach is being utilized by nationally ranked athletes, the methodology of marking a predefined response, action, or position (the tag point), utilizing non-threatening language and positive reinforcement also make it perfect for work with the special needs community as noted by the following: Special Olympics: "We saw an almost immediate improvement in skill execution and confidence in our Special Olympics rhythmic gymnasts", said Debbie Boycott, head coach of the Oakville Butterflies from Oakville, ON Canada.
-"The athletes were very quick to understand and appreciate this way of teaching and were even able to teach each other using the TAGteach methods".
+Working with special needs athletes Although nationally ranked athletes are utilizing TAGteach, the methodology of marking a pre-defined response, action, or position (the tag point), using non-threatening language and positive reinforcement also make it perfect for work with the special needs community as noted by the following: Special Olympics: "We saw an almost immediate improvement in skill execution and confidence in our Special Olympics rhythmic gymnasts", said Debbie Boycott, head coach of the Oakville Butterflies from Oakville, ON Canada.
+"The athletes were speedy to understand and appreciate this way of teaching and were even able to teach each other using the TAGteach methods".